Explore Deer Island

 Deer Island is steeped in a rich, tragic history.
 It served as an internment island for Native Americans (1675-76), a holding area for Irish immigrants fleeing the Great Famine (1800s), a major hospital (1847), a prison (c.
 1882-1988), and much more.
 And now it’s a symbol of natural resource protection and environmental stewardship.
 Tour a state-of-the-art wastewater treatment facility that serves Greater Boston.
 Stroll along a 2.6-mile shoreline path and 2 miles of trails through the hills of the island.
 Deer Island’s 60 acres of parkland make it ideal for walking, jogging, biking, rollerblading, dog walking (on a leash), sightseeing, picnicking, and fishing.

 Deer Island is connected to the mainland due to beach erosion resulting from the legendary 1938 hurricane.
-To get here, take your car or Go Green and take public transit.
+To get here, take your car via Route 1A and Winthrop.

 This island of Boston Harbor Islands national recreation area managed by Massachusetts Water Resources Authority.